-Conditional Use Permit to construct and operate a 7.0-Megawatt photovoltaic solar power generating facility with battery storage capabilities on approximately 35 acres of the approximately 142-acre project site in the community of Daggett.
+Conditional Use Permit to construct and operate a 4.8-Megawatt photovoltaic solar power generating facility with battery storage capabilities on approximately 35 acres in the community of Daggett.
 The Project involves the installation of solar photovoltaic modules mounted on either stationary fixed-tilt ground-mounted racking or single-axis trackers.
-Also included would be PV panel support structures, combiner boxes, electrical inverters, transformers and data monitoring equipment.
+Also included would be PV panel support structures, battery storage system enclosures, combiner boxes, electrical inverters, transformers and data monitoring equipment.
 Electrical conduit, transmission and collection lines will both overhead and buried.
 Access to the project site will be on an all-weather road while the interior perimeter road will be all-weather and the interior roads will be unpaved.
 Security fencing will be installed along the perimeter of the project site.